CFA Preparation: The Complete Study Plan & Time Management Guide

 Mistake #4: Passive studying

-Solution: Track "reading" vs. "practice" time separately in Athenify.
+Solution: Track "reading" versus "practice" time separately in Athenify.
 Ensure 60%+ of your hours are active practice, especially in Phase 2 and beyond.

 Solution: Take at least 2–3 practice exams using the CFA Institute's online practice platform.
 Get comfortable with the calculator (Texas Instruments BA II Plus or HP 12C), flagging questions, and navigating the interface.